Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 ---

-### VS-3-2: Implement player matching with bot opponent and game room creation
+### VS-3-2: Player Matching with Bot Opponent and Game Room Creation

 **User Story:** As a player, I want to get matched with an opponent so that I can start playing a match.